 From Tam Coc to Bich Dong Pagoda

 If you are staying in Tam Coc, the most popular and enjoyable way to reach Bich Dong Pagoda is by bicycle.
-It’s a short and scenic ride from Tam Coc town, passing through beautiful countryside.
+It’s a short and scenic ride (approx. 2-3 km) from Tam Coc town, passing through beautiful countryside landscapes.
 Bicycle rentals are widely available in Tam Coc.
 Motorbikes or scooters are also a quick and convenient option, easily rented in Tam Coc or Ninh Binh City if you prefer motorized transport.
 Taxis and xe om (motorbike taxis) are readily available in Tam Coc as well, offering a comfortable option if you don’t want to cycle or drive yourself.
 Remember to negotiate the price beforehand if taking a xe om or taxi.
 Walking is also theoretically possible if your accommodation is very close to Bich Dong Pagoda, but consider the distance and the heat, especially during midday.

 READ MORE: How to get from Hanoi to Ninh Binh